 - Do you have a business plan in place for the next 3-6 months?

 - Have you taken any small business courses, been WPIC certified, attended conferences or online seminars, attended networking events, etc?

-- Is your pricing within industry standards?
+- Is your pricing sustainable?
 Meaning that you are priced for profit and charging as a certified wedding professional to be able to sustain yourself and your business

 Congratulations!
 You are on the right track to growing a successful wedding planning business.